Perfect Pecan Pie

 3. Roll dough on lightly floured surface into 13-inch circle and transfer to 9-inch pie pan, preferably glass.
 Press dough into corners and sides of pan, being careful not to stretch dough.
 Trim edges of dough to make 1/2-inch overhang.
 Tuck overhanging dough under so that folded edge is flush with rim of pan.
 Flute edge, (see illustration 1).

 4. Chill shell until firm, about 1 hour.
 Prick sides and bottom with fork and line entire shell with heavy-duty aluminum foil, pressing foil firmly against shell and extending it over fluted rim (illustration 2).
 Prick foil with fork (illustration 3) and return shell to refrigerator while oven is heating.

 5. Adjust oven rack to center position and heat oven to 400 degrees.
 Bake, pressing once or twice with mitt-protected hands, if necessary, to flatten any puffing, until crust is firmly set, about 15 minutes.
 Remove foil and continue to bake until bottom begins to color, about 10 minutes longer.
-Remove from oven, brush sides and bottom with egg yolk, and return to oven until yolk glazes over, about 1 minute longer.
 Remove from oven, and set aside while preparing the filling.

 6. Lower oven temperature to 275 degrees.
 Place pie shell in oven if not still warm.

 7. FOR THE FILLING: Melt butter in medium heatproof bowl set in skillet of water maintained at just below simmer.
 Remove bowl from skillet; mix in sugar and salt with wooden spoon until butter is absorbed.
 Beat in eggs, then corn syrup and vanilla.
 Return bowl to hot water; stir until mixture is shiny and warm to the touch, about 130 degrees.
 Remove from heat; stir in pecans.